 In order to reach out to investors globally and in particularly in the States, SCA wanted to distribute their financial reports, statements from the CEO and other documents on social media.

-On Scribd, we can notice they have uploaded 50+ documents which have been read more than 25,000 times (it’s now more than 30,000 reads).
+On Scribd, we can notice they have uploaded 50+ documents which have been read more than 25,000 times (it’s now more than 145 documents and 58,000 reads).
 SCA can still work on getting a few more followers though!

 What they did on YouTube

 YouTube has been massive for SCA.
 They have uploaded almost 300 clips and keep uploading them on a regular basis.
-The SCA clips have been viewed over 435,000 times (and counting).
+The SCA clips have been viewed over 435,000 times (now closer to 2 million).
 The videos range from employer branding, adverts, overviews, interviews with managers and footage from production plants.

-The outcome has been impressive and I would have thought this has inspired the company to keep at it on social media.
-This is what SCA have achieved through their social media strategy thus far:
+The outcome has been impressive; this is what SCA have achieved through their social media strategy thus far:

 - 672,956 views across all web March 2011 – up more than 50% over 1 year when the company started the social media campaigns.